MITRECND/picaboo/README.md

 Writing 4096 bytes from 0x00110000 to dump_poc_0x00110000_ep_0x0.bin...
 ```

 This memory dump shows the deobfuscated shellcode.
 The idea is to get a dump of memory as it looks just prior to execution.
-For example, below is a snippet of the same crypted blob as above, decrypted, just prior to execution…
+For example, below is a snippet of the same crypted blob as above, decrypted, just prior to execution.

 ```
 00000000  33 c9 64 8b 49 30 8b 49 0c 8b 49 1c 8b 59 08 8b  |3.d.I0.I..I..Y..|